New Worlds, New Lives: Part Three

 Included in subpart one is "I Woman, I Man, I Nikkei: Symbolic Construction of Femininity and Masculinity in the Japanese Community of Peru" by Doris Moromisato Miasato.
 Miasato's essay discusses the role of gender in Japanese Peruvian communities.
 Miasato argues that the Japanese-Brazilian community's patriarchical patterns are hiding a feminine perspective present in the community and that many vital Peruvian Nikkei groups including prefectural associations of kenjinkai.
 Another chapter compares and contrasts the formations of the Peruvian and United States Nikkei communities in terms of class, nationalism, and race.
 In addition, the subpart has "Migration as a Negotiation of Gender: Recent Japanese Immigrant Women in Canada" by Audrey Kobayashi.
 This essay, which chronicles Japanese women who had recently emigrated to Canada, argues for a conclusion similar to that of Miasato's.
 Igarashi stated that both essays show the importance of women in the Nikkei communities.
 The next article is "Race, Gender, Ethnicity and the Narrative of National Identity in the Films of Tizuka Yamazaki" by Naomi Hoki Moniz.
-This chapter discusses the Brazilian filmmaker Tizuka Yamazaki.
+This chapter discusses the Brazilian filmmaker Tizuka Yamasaki.

 The first article in the second subpart is "The Japanese-Brazilian Dekasegi Phenomenon: An Economic Perspective" by Edson Mori.
 The second article is "The Dekasegi Phenomenon and the Education of Japanese Brazilian Children in Japanese Schools" by Masato Ninomiya.
 This essay is about children of Nikkei Latin Americans living in Japan and their issues in the Japanese educational system.
 The third article is "The Emigration of Argentines of Japanese Descent to Japan" by Marcelo G. Higa.